The Gardener's Son (screenplay)

-The Gardener’s Son is a screenplay by American novelist Cormac McCarthy.
-It is the first published screenplay written by McCarthy.
-It is based around a strange murder in Graniteville, South Carolina in 1876 that is without many details.
-The story focuses on a young man embittered by the changes in his community due to the capitalist ways of the owner of the town's cotton mill.
-His anger grows until his rage consumes both himself and the families caught up in it.
+The Gardener's Son: A Screenplay is the print screenplay for the 1977 television film of the same name, written by Cormac McCarthy.
+The book was first published in September 1996 by Ecco Press.
+Based on an 1876 murder case in the mill town of Graniteville, South Carolina, the story follows Robert McEvoy—an embittered young man whose father works as a gardener for the mill-owning Gregg family—as a chain of events lead to his killing of James Gregg and an ensuing trial.

-At the request of director Richard Pearce, McCarthy wrote the screenplay for a two-hour episode of the television series Visions that was broadcast by PBS on January 6, 1977.
-The episode was nominated for two Emmy awards and the screenplay has gone on to be published in book form.
+The film premiered on PBS stations on January 6, 1977, as the twelfth entry in the anthology series Visions.
+The published edition of the screenplay differs from the shooting script and the finished film.
+Although the film was well-reviewed, the screenplay garnered little notice upon its release.
+Nonetheless, The Gardener's Son is more often read as a closet drama than viewed as a film because of its scarcity on home video.
+McCarthy scholars generally regard it as a minor work in his bibliography.

 Background

 In 1974, Richard Pearce reached Cormac McCarthy and asked him to write the screenplay for an episode of Visions, a television drama series.
 Beginning in early 1975, and armed with only "a few photographs in the footnotes to a 1928 biography of a famous pre-Civil War industrialist William Gregg as inspiration," he and McCarthy spent a year traveling the South in order to research the subject matter.
 Much of this research and McCarthy's correspondence while writing are currently collected in the Wittliff collections.
 According to the guide to the collection, The Gardener's Son is his "only title with a subseries devoted to research."
 McCarthy completed the screenplay in 1976 and the episode was aired on January 6, 1977.
-It was also shown in numerous film festivals abroad.

 Plot summary

 Act one

 William Gregg, the owner of The Graniteville Manufacturing Company and patriarch of the Gregg family, is near death.
 After a visit by Dr. Perceval, he and Marina Gregg, wife of William, go to see Robert McEvoy, the son of Patrick McEvoy, a worker at the mill who tends the gardens.
 Robert has a broken leg due to an accident which may have been the fault of James Gregg, William’s son.
-Robert is convinced by Mrs. Gregg to have surgery to remove the leg, which demonstrates the “quasi-familial” relationship between owners and workers at the mill under the command of William.
+Robert is convinced by Mrs. Gregg to have surgery to remove the leg.

 When William Gregg passes away, James takes over the mill and is not as sympathetic to his workers and leaves many of them unemployed without remorse.
 Robert's hatred for the mill and James continues to grow while he is recovering and he wishes to return to the farm his family once owned.
 He leaves Graniteville as an act of rebellion against James and the changes he has made to the mill.